NREL/OpenStudio-user-documentation/docs/next_steps/sketchup_plugin_interface.md

 <td align="left">
 #### Create Spaces from Diagrams

 The Space Diagram Tool allows you to use native SketchUp tools to draw a space diagram representing your building's floor plan.
 After drawing the diagram, you can select the surfaces and create a single-story or multistory building based on the diagram.
 Your model will have one space for each surface in your diagram for each floor.
 You can use this tool multiple times.
 If you want to create a new diagram with a unique floor for higher floors, just repeat the steps you used for the original diagram.
 <br></br>
 Surfaces that are not horizontal will be ignored; surfaces with improper surface normals will be flipped over.
 Once made, the spaces are like any other OpenStudio space.
 You can enter the space and alter or extend your geometry to refine it beyond the basic geometry created by the space diagram tool.
 <br></br>
 ![Ill Map](../../img/plugin_reference_guide/width_SU_SpaceDigram_a.png "Floor Plan Drawing")
 <p>*Above: Screenshot of Space Diagram Dialog Box*</p>

 The following image shows the resulting model after using the Space Diagram Tool.
 The loose geometry of the diagram will be saved onto a layer in SketchUp named "OpenStudio - Space Diagrams".
-Although the resulting spaces are saved in your OpenStudio model (OSM file) the diagram is not.
+Although the resulting spaces are saved in your OpenStudio model (OSM file), the diagram is not.
 If you want to keep the diagram, you can save the SketchUp file as well.
 Even if you do not save the SketchUp file you will still have access to the diagram until you quit.
 If you want to make a change to the diagram, you can delete the spaces, alter the diagram, and re-project them.

 ![Ill Map](../../img/plugin_reference_guide/width_SU_SpaceDiagram_b.png "Extruded Model")
 <p>*Above: Screenshot of Model After Using Space Diagram Tool*</p>